reframejs/reframe/docs/usage-manual.md

 module.exports = build();
 ~~~

-Run `$ reframe eject build-rendering` to eject `getPageHtmls()` to gain control over the HTML rendering of your HTML-static pages.
-(That is pages with `htmlStatic: true` in their page configs.)
+Run `$ reframe eject build-rendering` to eject `getPageHtmls()` to gain control over the rendering of pages to HTML at build-time.
+(That is the HTML rendering of pages with `htmlStatic: true` in their page configs.)
+Note that, most of the time, you should eject the renderer instead.
+See the sections at Custom > Rendering.
+Use `$ reframe eject build-rendering` as last resort.

-And run `$ reframe eject build-browser-entries` to eject `getPageBrowserEntries()` to gain control over the browser entry code of your pages.
+Run `$ reframe eject build-browser-entries` to eject `getPageBrowserEntries()` to gain control over the generation of the browser entry codes of each page.
+Note that, most of the time, you should eject the browser ejectables instead.
+See the sections at Custom > Browser.
+Use `$ reframe eject build-browser-entries` as last resort.

+If you eject all build ejectables, then you have full control over the build logic.

 <br/>